Video Editor exported methods

 /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --remote-debugging-port=9222 --enable-features=SharedArrayBuffer

-The FFmpeg package clocks in at 25MB so please consider the user network connection before using.
+The FFmpeg package clocks in at 25MB so it's wise to first consider the user network connection before downloading the package.

 Alternatively we can generate the output video on the server, that way we bypass both